DThgTr/simple_breakfast/README.md

 # Simple_Breakfast
-A little collection of simple and delightful breakfast recipe
+A barebone website written using html and css as part of an exercise of The Odin Project